Help protect treasured redwoods along the scenic Russian River

 This is Russian River Redwoods, a nearly 400-acre property crucial to wildlife habitat, climate resilience, and scenic beauty along one of Northern California’s most beloved river corridors.
 The sizable redwoods here have come back from the roots of ancient giants that were logged more than a century ago.
 These maturing trees hold the promise of becoming a spectacular old-growth forest once again.
 Yet their future has never been certain.

 Save the Redwoods League is reimagining that future.
-On July 19, 2023, the League signed an agreement to protect all 394 acres of Russian River Redwoods, including the 2,000-year-old Clar Tree, a charismatic colossus considered one of the tallest and oldest redwoods in Sonoma County.
-With your support, this historic tree and the healing forest that surrounds it will be permanently safeguarded for future generations, with an eventual transfer to Sonoma County for ongoing stewardship, restoration, and the exciting possibility of public access from the Russian River.
+In October of 2023, following a two-month-long fundraising campaign, the League purchased 394 acres of Russian River Redwoods, including the 2,000-year-old Clar Tree, a charismatic colossus considered one of the tallest and oldest redwoods in Sonoma County.
+Thanks to donors from across the country, this historic tree and the healing forest that surrounds it will be permanently safeguarded for future generations, with an eventual transfer to Sonoma County for ongoing stewardship, restoration, and the exciting possibility of public access from the Russian River.

 Learn more about this important project at the links below.